jwncoexists/tbsa168Y/README.md

 $ grunt serve -d
 ```

-The app should auto-reload everytime you change and save anything in the `client` directory (no need to refresh the page).
+The app should auto-reload everytime you change and save anything
+in the `client` directory (no need to refresh the page).
 The app runs on `localhost:9000`.
-It should open the page automatically in Google Chrome on start, but if it doesn't, you can navigate to the site manually.
+It should open the page automatically
+in Google Chrome on start, but if it doesn't, you can navigate to the

-### Backend Data Models

-The backend Mongo Database is configured with the following data models:

-Thing:
-name: String,
-address1: String,
-address2: String,
-city: String,
-state: String,
-zip: String,
-website: String,
-phone: String,
-fax: String,
-email: String,
-info: String,
-image: String,
-keywords: [String],
-active: { type: Boolean, default: true }
+site manually.

 ### Routes/API Endpoints

   The base route for making HTTP request is `/api/tasks`.
 The app supports the standard simple HTTP actions for handling data:

-  - `POST` to `/api/things` to create a venue or vendor
+  - `POST` to `/api/emails/msg` to send an email
-  - `GET` to `/api/things` to query a list of all venues/vendors
-  - `GET` to `/api/things/:id` for querying a single venue/vendor
-  - `PUT` to `/api/things` to update a specific venue/vendor
-  - `DELETE` to `/api/things/:id` to delete a venue/vendor

 ### Screenshots